hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

   Building an executable palindrome part is actually simple.
 In fact, most EXEs can very easily be turned made into palindromes (with the possible exception of digitally signed EXEs.)

  Wanna give it a try?
-Grab it from <A href=http://trax.x10.mx/download.php?appname=mzzm.exe>here</A>.
+Grab it from <A href=http://trax.x10.mx/download.php?appname=mzzm.exe>here</A> (or manually type in the above bytes using a hex editor, to experience a true hacker's high!)

  BTW, this would not have been possible without the awesome PE resources maintained by corkami.